dewiplash/culiacan-weather-pipeline/README.md

 NOTE: If willing to execute, make sure not to alter the folder structure, since the scripts are written considering that specific structure.

+## Process flow-diagram
-## The following visual displays a more-detailed representation of the entire process so it can be more understandable.
+The following visual displays a more-detailed representation of the entire process so it can be more understandable.
 ![flow_diagram](visuals/flow_diagram.png)

 ## Example result